Chol Soo Lee: Murder of Yip Yee Tak

 Lee was convicted of first-degree murder on June 19 and was sentenced to life imprisonment on July 10.
 His conviction was upheld by the Court of Appeal, Third Appellate District on April 30, 1975.
 Lee served his sentence at Deuel Vocational Institution in Tracy, California.

 Publicity and Defense Committee

 Alerted by young Asian American supporters of Chol Soo Lee from San Francisco about his innocence, investigative reporter K. W. Lee from The Sacramento Union embarked on a six-month investigation in June 1977, into what became known as the "Alice in Chinatown Murder Case".
-On October 8, 1977, Lee killed Morrison Needham in a prison yard altercation.
+On October 8, 1977, Lee killed Morrison Needham, a member of the Aryan Brotherhood, in a prison yard altercation.
 Lee, who claimed self-defense, was charged with murder with special circumstances because of his earlier murder conviction, which calls for the death penalty.

 The first of two articles by K. W. Lee appeared in The Sacramento Union on January 29, 1978.
 It questioned the verdict in the murder of Tak.